Washington University School of Law,

 Instructor, Washington University in St. Louis

 Jesse received his J.D. from Washington University in St. Louis, where he served as the co-president of OUTLaw, the law school's LGBTQ+ affinity group.
-In law school, Jesse was selected to team-instruct "Law, Gender, & Justice," an undergraduate course at Washington University.
-He also served as a clerkship extern with Magistrate Judge Nannette A. Baker in the U.S. District Court for the Eastern District of Missouri.
+Both during and after law school, Jesse has instructed undergraduate classes at Washington University in St. Louis and Saint Louis University.
+He also served as a clerkship extern during law school with Magistrate Judge Nannette A. Baker in the U.S. District Court for the Eastern District of Missouri.